drudru/stackable-screen-buffers/Readme.md

 <a name='section_Thoughts'></a>
 ## Thoughts?

+How to keep this easy for tmux type systems?

 Also, one possible idea is to allow output data to a normal mode display while still leaving the normal mode intact.
 This would eliminate flicker if switching modes.
 You could imagine that the display has some parallel job status displaying in the upper screen.
 At the same time, the system could emit to log messages the normal mode display.
 These messages would output to the bottom of the display and scroll underneath the stackable buffer.
 This has problems with multiple stacks, but might be worth it.